cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 Also, [CodeChecker](https://github.com/Ericsson/CodeChecker) is available as a front-end to clang's static analysis.

+`clang-tidy` can be easily used with Visual Studio via the [Clang Power Tools](https://caphyon.github.io/clang-power-tools/) extension.

 ### MSVC's Static Analyzer

 Can be enabled with the `/analyze` [command line option](http://msdn.microsoft.com/en-us/library/ms173498.aspx).
 For now we will stick with the default options.